aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing.charts/charttitle/text/_index.md

 ## ChartTitle.text property

 Gets or sets the text of the chart title.
-If null or empty value is specified, auto generated title will be shown.
+If ``None`` or empty value is specified, auto generated title will be shown.

 Use [ChartTitle.show](../show/) option if you need to hide the Title.